Two smiling men sit shoulder-to-shoulder in front of a laptop and look over a paper document together.

 "Before you take out a loan, it's important to create a budget and really know where you stand," Black said.
 "Think about your financial situation and how you got into debt in the first place."

-If you have too many financial obligations or you don't have control over your spending behavior, you're likely to start charging your purchases again and end up with even more debt than you started with.
+If you have too many financial obligations or you don't have control over your spending behavior, you'll likely start charging your purchases again on your now $0 balance card.
+You could end up with even more debt than you started with.

 Save for the Future